Sarah-1331/venus_custom_sensors_v3/README.md

+headings, lists, and code blocks for readability and polish:

 🌡️ Venus OS Custom Sensors — Installer v3

 A lightweight enhancement for the Victron Venus OS GUI that adds live environmental readings directly to the top status bar.